Seeed-Studio/ModelAssistant/docs/deploy/examples.md

 # Examples

-EdgeLab provides a variety of examples to help you quickly get started with EdgeLab.
+SenseCraft Model Assistant provides a variety of examples to help you quickly get started with [SenseCraft Model Assistant](https://github.com/Seeed-Studio/SSCMA) .
 You can refer to the following examples to learn how to deploy models on different edge computing devices.

 ## [Grove AI](./grove/deploy.md)